HaojiaK/SLR203/README.md

 `javac -cp "lib/*" src/mqtt/SubscribingMqttClient.java` This can generate the SubscribingMqttClient.class under the folder src/mqtt/ `java -cp "lib/*:src" mqtt.SubscribingMqttClient arg0 arg1 arg2`
-In our code, the arg0 refers to qos, arg1 refers to clean_session, arg2 refers to retained, arg3 refers to number_of_messages
+In our code, the arg0 refers to qos, arg1 refers to clean_session, arg2 refers to retained, arg3 refers to number_of_messages.
+This command is used to run the class

+** First run the SubscribingMqttClient then run the PublishingMqttClient **

 ```java
 int qos = args[0].equals("0") ?
 0 : args[0].equals("1") ?
 1 : 2;